Ian Munro (director): Documentaries

-Telemovies
+Television films

-In the late 1980s, Munro had the opportunity to make a film taking the first inside look at Australia’s new Family Court.
+In the late 1980s, Munro had the opportunity to make a film taking the first inside look at Australia's new Family Court.
 Wanting to take advantage of this unique access, while still protecting the privacy of those families facing harrowing events in their lives, the production team created a ground-breaking approach.
 Munro found a judge willing to rule on a fictitious case, to be presented by practicing lawyers and dealt with by actual officials of the court.
 Actors, utilising improvised dialogue, were to play the roles of the family members.
 The result was ‘Custody’, an emotional 90 minunte telemovie screened on the Nine Network and Channel 4 UK.
-The cast and crew didn’t know how their story would end until the last day of shooting, when the judge handed down his verdict.
+The cast and crew didn't know how their story would end until the last day of shooting, when the judge handed down his verdict.
 Ian used his years of experience making ‘fly on the wall’ documentaries to create a film that felt real.
 With this innovative technique, he captured powerful performances and actual emotional experiences.

 Custody was screened at multiple film festivals including the Krakow Festival and was exhibited at the Museum of Modern Art in New York.
 It won numerous awards in Australia and overseas - winning Best TV Drama at the Human Rights Awards, Best Feature at the Shanghai TV Festival and Mayors Prize at the St Kilda Film Festival.

 The success of this approach to filmmaking led Ian to two further feature-length films.
 'Prejudice', the story of two women who turn to the law as they fight for equality and 'Act of Necessity’, in which a mother takes the law into her own hands as she struggles with the mass spraying of insecticides near her rural community.

-Prejudice was screened on the Nine Network and Channel 4 UK and won the John Grierson Award for Best Docudrama, and the Silver Medal at the Houston International Film Festival.
+Prejudice was screened on the Nine Network and Channel 4 UK and won the John Grierson Award for Best Docudrama, and the silver medal at the Houston International Film Festival.

 Act of Necessity screened on Channel 4 UK, the ABC, and French Television.
 It received the AFI award for Best Performance by a Juvenile.